 The History of the School

-Even at this early point in its history, Our Lady of Victories School had built a reputation of success which was recognised by both the Catholic authorities and Government inspectors.
+The building they left behind was in a poor state of repair but the Catholic authorities asked to make use of it for the children of Kensington Square.
+Even at this early point in its history, Our Lady of Victories School had built a reputation for success which was recognised by both the Catholic authorities and Government inspectors.
 This record of high achievement is one which

 we have continued to maintain and to further develop under the leadership of successive Head Teachers.
 The old dilapidated building which we moved into in 1956 has undergone a sea-change both in its appearance, which is now bright and well maintained, and also in the facilities housed within the building.

-With the help of the local authority (RBKC) and Westminster Diocese we have upgraded the premises and every available space is now used by staff and children for whole classor small group learning.
+With the help of the local authority (RBKC) and Westminster Diocese we have upgraded the premises and every available space is now used by staff and children for whole class or small group learning.
 The most notable development is the installation of a kitchen which enables